Saturday, 28 October 2023

 'You dare insult my Aunty Vanessa?!
 Exterminate!'

-+ If you want people to imagine a whole world without being able to build many sets then build a town square or a market: its amazing how much of a bigger feel for a world you get when you have random extras mingling at large, each one seemingly with their own stories going on separately to the plot.
-Manussa feels like one of DW’s most believable planets because the people we meet aren’t all from one class, one gender or a bunch of soldiers: they’re families, bachelors, children, people passing through on their way to work, others enjoying a day off, all of them united in an anniversary pageant of an ancient tale of invasion by the Mara, utterly oblivious to the fact that the modern-day repeat is going on just out of shot.
-My favourite detail: there’s even a punch and judy stall, complete with miniature snake!
+POSITIVES + If you want people to imagine a whole world without being able to build many sets then build a town square or a market: it’s amazing how much of a bigger feel for a world you get when you have random extras mingling at large, each one seemingly with their own stories going on separately to the plot.
+Manussa feels like one of Dr Who’s most believable planets partly from the strength of the writing and the history that’s mentioned, but also because the people we meet aren’t all from one class, one gender or a bunch of soldiers: they’re families, bachelors, children, people passing through on their way to work, others enjoying a day off, all of them united in an anniversary pageant of an ancient tale of invasion by the Mara, utterly oblivious to the fact that the modern-day repeat is going on just out of shot.

-- Well, I say this looks like our world...Only even in the 1980s nobody was wearing clothes like this.
-Costume-wise Manussa is more of a ragbag than the usual DW planets, which ought to mean a fascinating world of cliques and classes, where everyone’s identity is driven by their lot in life and reinforced by the restricting nature of how they’re forced to dress.
-In practice it means every last bit of outlandish clothing leftover in the costume department when other programmes have had their pick, whether they fit together or not.
+NEGATIVES - Well, I say this looks like our world...Only even in the 1980s nobody was wearing clothes like this.
+Costume-wise Manussa is more of a ragbag than the usual Dr Who planets, which ought to mean a fascinating world of cliques and classes, where everyone’s identity is driven by their lot in life and reinforced by the restricting nature of how they’re forced to dress.
+In practice it means every last bit of outlandish clothing leftover in the costume box when other programmes have had their pick, whether they fit together or not.
 I mean, just look at those over-size earrings (which seem more like something an Aztec would wear) draped over some togas (which appear to be secondhand from ‘I Claudius’ – well they do both have snakes I suppose), gloves taken from a documentary on falconry and Martin Clunes additionally dressed in some painting overalls at one stage, complete with drips of paint over the front and one (of many) of the silliest hats ever seen in the series.
-Weirdly hermit Dojjen is the most normally dressed of the lot.
+Even the regulars look a bit weird: Tegan’s had a killer haircut, the fault of both Janet herself (who made a comment about how the actress wasn’t kept on a ‘retainer’ but rehired when Tegan rejoins, as a money saving gesture) and tweaked by producer John Nathan-Turner (who had images of ‘Tegan’ cuts being the latest fashion!); Nyssa meanwhile gets a whole new wardrobe, which she only wore once after a visiting Sandra Dickinson (still married to Peter Davison in this period) told Sarah Sutton she looked like a frumpy deckchair.
+Weirdly, hermit Dojjen is the most normally dressed of the lot (albeit made up to look a century older than actor Preston Lockwood was in real life).

 No comments: